Skip to content

 Saving RAM with .mpy (optional)

-These boards are memory-constrained (the RP2350 Interstate 75 W especially, with no PSRAM).
+The MatrixPortal S3 is memory-constrained.
 Cross-compiling the library to .mpy loads faster and uses less RAM than shipping raw .py.
-With mpy-cross installed (matching your CircuitPython version):

 make mpy # -> build/scrollkit/*.mpy